background image background image background image background image background image

 Interns work full-time at the State Capitol (January-May) producing video coverage of legislative proceedings for the Internet and cable television.

-They earn a paycheck, a tuition waiver, and up to 12 hours of upper division class credits.
+They earn a paycheck, a tuition waiver (NAU and U of A students only), and up to 12 hours of upper division class credits.
 Students living outside of Maricopa County may also qualify for partial reimbursement of travel expenses.

 Interested in a broadcast internship?